Public-Health-Scotland/R-Resources/posit_workbench_and_kubernetes.md

 In Posit Workbench you can request a number of CPUs that your session will be able to use:

 - The recommendation is that for writing and running chunks of code in an interactive session, 1 CPU is more than sufficient.
 This roughly corresponds to 1 vCPU, or half of a physical core.
-- For running anything more substantial, 2 CPUs are recommended as the minimum.
+- For running substantial codebases, 2 CPUs are recommended with per-project consideration for increasing that further.
 - If you are running code that relies on parallel processing, please request 4 or more CPUs.

 The less CPUs you request, the greater number of pods running Posit Workbench sessions can be squeezed onto a single node, thus minimising cost to PHS.